geopm/theta-tutorial/QUICKSTART.md

 The above example uses the command line option to the launcher "--geopm-ctl=process" which launches the controller as an extra MPI process per node.
-Note that the geopmaprun command will print to standard output the interpreted command that was executed and that this output will show an extra rank per node requested.
+Note that the geopmlaunch command will print to standard output the interpreted command that was executed and that this output will show an extra rank per node requested.